justinfriebel/wordpress-dealership-theme/README.md

 ## Blog title and description
 - The blog homepage text can be updated via the WordPress site title and tagline located in => Settings => General.
+- The City and State variables can be updated in the functions.php file.

 ## Updating CSS
 - CSS updates are made in custom.css.